ajju90/DevOps-Assignment/README.md

 4.**Important Note**

-Suppose your script is not run then check the proper path /data/audios/folder This path and disk.sh script path should match. they are match then run your scipt is properly.
+Suppose your script is not run then check the proper path /data/audios/folder This path and disk.sh script path should match. they are match then run your scipt is properly run.